tttor/ctrl-foundation/method/policy-based/2017_acktr_wu.md

   * plot: with different batch size
 * actor/policy network:
   * Gaussian MLP
+  * The log standard deviation of a Gaussian policy was parameterized as a bias in a final layer of policy network that didn’t depend on input state
 * critic/value network:
+  * to minimize the squared
+    difference between the bootstrapped k-step returns $\hat{R}_t$ and the prediction value
   * [in: 28] --wh1--> [h1: 64] --wh2--> [h2: 64] --whfinal--> [out:1]
   * MLP (fully connected, dense)
   * predict Advantage values, not Q values